jonnonz1/nz-statute-book/acts/public/2004/meat-board-act-2004.md

   - **licensed premises** means—
     (a) a licensed abattoir or licensed export slaughterhouse (within the meaning of the Meat Act 1981):
     (b) the premises of any animal product business within the meaning of the Animal Products Act 1999 in which livestock are slaughtered under a risk management programme registered under Part 2 of that Act or a regulated control scheme made under Part 3 of that Act
-  - **licensee** , in relation to premises of a kind referred to in paragraph (b) of the definition of licensed premises, means the operator of the animal product business concerned
+  - **licensee** , in relation to premises of a kind referred to in paragraph (b) of the definition of , means the operator of the animal product business concerned
   - **livestock** —
     (a) means animals that are cattle, goats, or sheep; and (b) includes animals of any other kind that are for the time being declared by the Governor-General by Order in Council to be livestock for the purposes of this Act